NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Greenwatch Initiate.md

 **Prerequisites** trained in Survival
 * * *
 You've received the basic training developed for all Greenwatch recruits.
-You become an expert in Survival and gain the [[Feats/Experienced Tracker|Experienced Tracker]] and [[Feats/Survey Wildlife|Survey Wildlife]] skill feats.
+You become an expert in Survival and gain the [[Experienced Tracker|Experienced Tracker]] and [[Survey Wildlife|Survey Wildlife]] skill feats.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*